 2. In the Relay Services Host field, enter “localhost” if installing ‘3CX Voicemail Manager’ on the 3CX server.
 If 3CX resides on a different server, enter the IP address or FQDN of the 3CX server.

-The ‘3CX Voicemail Manager’ will take default port as 8700 for Windows and 8800 for Linux Server Platform.
+The ‘3CX Voicemail Manager’ will take default port as 8700 for Windows and 8800 for Linux.
 If the default port number doesn’t appear automatically, you can manually enter the respective default port number.

 4. Click Test Relay Settings to confirm ‘3CX Voicemail Manager’ can communicate with the Relay services running on the 3CX server.